alertmehub/alertme-component-angular-old/README.md

 ```

 The above example assumes that the existing customer portal has a login process for the customer, and that an Alertme authorization token for that customer is retrieved from the Alertme API and is stored in a service called userService.

-## Alertme Registration

 An authorization token is acquired by making a server-side GET request to https://api.alertmehub.com/api/token/[clientid]/[userid] and setting the Authorization header to the alertme API key.

-The client id corresponds to the company using the alertme system and can be acquired by registering for an Alertme account at htts://admin.alertmehub.com
-The userid can be any string that uniquely identifies the client's customer that is currently logged into their customer portal - such as a customer id, account id, or a unique hashed value.
+   - The userid can be any string that uniquely identifies your customer who is currently logged into your customer portal - such as a customer id, account id, or any unique hashed value.
-The alertme API key is also acquired from the alertme admin site.
+   - See the next section for how to get the client id and API key.

 Example server-side code to retrieve an Alertme token using the Axios node library.